ganeti/ganeti/doc/design-ssh-ports.rst

 Current state and shortcomings
 ==============================

-All SSH deamons are expected to be running on the default port 22.
+All SSH daemons are expected to be running on the default port 22.
 It has been requested by Ganeti users (`Issue 235`_) to allow SSH daemons run on non-standard ports as well.